Robinhood empowers you to place your first options trade directly from your app.

 Good-til-Canceled versus Good-for-Day Orders

+You can place Good-til-Canceled or Good-for-Day orders on options.
 A Good-til-Canceled order remains open until you cancel it, or it’s filled.
 A Good-for-Day order is automatically canceled at market close on the day it’s placed if it doesn’t execute.

 Keep In Mind